Zyron-Official/FileTree/docs/integration/Java-Swing.md

    &#9702; This frame will display the file tree in a Swing application.

-#### Note
+### Note

-it is a basic example of FileTree library implementation in Swing(Java), you might need to enhance it with additional implementations like icons.
+- This example assumes a simple file tree structure.
+Depending on your needs, you might need to enhance it with additional features like icons, dynamic loading, or custom renderers.

+- For large directories or frequent updates, consider optimizing data loading and UI updates to ensure smooth performance.